webpage by Paul Ridenour

 John Ridenour and Emma A Bent, a sister of George T.

-Ridenour's wife Mary Ellen Bent [see below]
+Ridenour's wife Mary Ellen Bent.

 Susannah Ridenour Roser and Barbara Ridenour Unger